osmosis-labs/mesh-security/docs/ibc/Staking.md

-On a success ack, we commit these changes, reducing not only "unstaking", but also applying the deduction to actual stake for the user as well as the validator, updating the rewards claim table, and creating the claim, so the user can get their tokens / lein back after the unbonding period.
+On a success ack, we commit these changes, reducing not only "unstaking", but also applying the deduction to actual stake for the user as well as the validator, updating the rewards claim table, and creating the claim, so the user can get their tokens / lien back after the unbonding period.

 ### Re-syncing

 We could invent some "re-sync" mechanism, but would have to be careful mixing this with in-flight messages.
 For example, the provider sends a `Stake` message to the consumer, which returns an error for whatever reason.
-Before the ack has arrived, the provider sends a re-sync message with the entire content of it's local state.
+Before the ack has arrived, the provider sends a re-sync message with the entire content of its local state.

 Upon receiving that "re-sync" message, the consumer updates all tables and triggers the appropriate virtual staking commands.
 However, the error ack for the `Stake` packet